enoweb |

 - Scenius (thanks to dhdanofsyd)

-Brian has been writing the "Dr Pangloss" column for Prospect magazine (thanks to Radiocitizen).
+been writing the "Dr Pangloss" column for Prospect magazine

 David Sheppard’s On Some Faraway Beach mentions that in October 1978 Eno helped record and contributed backing vocals to a demo recorded by The Urban Verbs, a band fronted by Roddy Frantz the brother of the Talking Heads drummer.
 I located a website for the band on MySpace and they currently have the Eno version of their song "Next Question" available to listen to on their player.
 There is also a video which can be downloaded and provides the following information: "Next Question - This music was recorded by Brian Eno and Ed Stasium at CBGB's after the Urban Verbs first show there in 1979.
 The band and Eno then took the recording into Media Sound Studios on W 57th Street where they mixed the version you hear here".